Domain Email & Office Website WP Site Hosting Marketing & Security

 What is POP3?

-POP3 stands for post office protocol 3.
-One of the differences between IMAP and POP3 is that POP3 is simpler than IMAP.
-POP3’s only job is to download emails to your smart devices or computer from an email server.
-Additionally, POP3 only downloads emails that are in your inbox folder.
+In that sense, POP3 is simpler than IMAP.
+Only downloads emails that are in your inbox folder.
 For example, it will not download emails from your spam folder, your draft folder, your sent folder, your deleted emails, etc.

 Thus, if you have two computers, once one of the computers retrieve your emails from the email server, the other computer will not be able to retrieve the emails as it’s already been deleted.